Humanities Mentored Experience Grants

 Funded projects will show how the mentoring process will foster meaningful learning outcomes for the students involved.
 Projects will typically involve multiple students over an extend period (beyond the scope of a typical classroom experience).

 Funded projects will reflect faculty research interests.
 The project should contribute meaningfully to the participating faculty’s research agenda even as it fosters a strong mentoring environment for students.

 Proposals include a budget detailing the costs for all essential elements needed for the project.
-All unused funds must be returned to the college at the conclusion of the grant period.
+Unused funds must be returned to the college at the conclusion of the grant period.